What is a Hotel PMS?

 Make sure emails can be customised to match your branding.
 This way, each guest gets a consistent experience, and you can automatically send them promo codes to turn them into loyal guests.

-As we already touched on , the PMS you choose should also be serve as your channel manager.
+The PMS you choose should also serve as your channel manager.
 This means that travellers booking hotels through OTAs see your availability as it is updated in close to real-time, because your PMS distributes all of your available rooms across a number of booking sites.

 The channel manager element should: